Barbecue in Texas: Other styles

-West Texas barbecue, sometimes called "cowboy style," traditionally uses a more direct heating method than other styles.
-Food is generally cooked over mesquite, granting it a distinct, smoky flavor that is different from other wood-smoked styles.
+West Texas barbecue, sometimes called "cowboy style," traditionally uses more direct heating than other styles.
+Food is generally cooked over mesquite, giving it a distinct, smoky flavor different from other wood-smoked styles.

 Barbecue in the border area between the South Texas Plains and Northern Mexico is mostly influenced by Mexican cuisine.
 Historically, this area was the birthplace of the Texas ranching tradition.
 Often, Mexican farmhands were partially paid for their work with less-desirable cuts of meat, such as the diaphragm and the cow's head.
 It is the cow's head that defines South Texas barbecue (called barbacoa).
 The head would be wrapped in wet maguey leaves and buried in a pit with hot coals for several hours, after which the meat would be pulled off for barbacoa tacos.
-The tongue would also be used to make lengua tacos.
+Lengua (beef tongue) tacos were also made.
 Today, this barbecue is mostly cooked in an oven in a bain-marie.